jasper-zanjani/notes/includes/Health/Health-glossary.md

 Red wine contains less than 13 mg of resveratrol per liter. ([src](https://www.healthline.com/nutrition/6-anti-inflammatory-supplements#TOC_TITLE_HDR_6))
 It is confirmed as a powerful antioxidant and may potentially enhance cognitive performance.

-- A systematic review found that supplementation with resveratrol does not have an anti-obesity effect. ([2021](https://pubmed.ncbi.nlm.nih.gov/33487308/ "What is the effect of resveratrol on obesity?
-A systematic review and meta-analysis")) :material-file-pdf:
+- A systematic review found that supplementation with resveratrol does [not have an anti-obesity effect](https://pubmed.ncbi.nlm.nih.gov/33487308/ "What is the effect of resveratrol on obesity?
+A systematic review and meta-analysis").
-    - In contrast, an earlier systematic review cited in this one **did** find that resveratrol supplementation had a positive effect on weight loss. ([2018](https://pubmed.ncbi.nlm.nih.gov/30421960/ "The effects of resveratrol intake on weight loss: a systematic review and meta-analysis of randomized controlled trials"))
+In contrast, an [earlier systematic review](https://pubmed.ncbi.nlm.nih.gov/30421960/ "The effects of resveratrol intake on weight loss: a systematic review and meta-analysis of randomized controlled trials") cited in this one **did** find that resveratrol supplementation had a positive effect on weight loss.
 - A comprehensive review found that even moderate daily supplementation (0.5-1 g) is enough to inhibit estrogen metabolism and increase SHBG. ([2020](https://pubmed.ncbi.nlm.nih.gov/32744480/ "The estrogenic activity of resveratrol: a comprehensive review of in vitro and in vivo evidence and the potential for endocrine disruption"))
 - Resveratrol has poor bio-availability and a short half-life (1.5 hours). ([2019](https://pubmed.ncbi.nlm.nih.gov/30816367/ "Health benefits of resveratrol administration") :material-file-pdf:).
 - Resveratrol upregulates SHBG expression in the liver. ([2017](https://pubmed.ncbi.nlm.nih.gov/28947831/))